 The IEEE WF-IoT 2019 Young Professionals Program will include:

-- Keynote Speaker: Dr. Martina Prendergast, University of Limerick
+- Grant Proposal Writing: Dr. Martina Prendergast, University of Limerick

 In this practical half-day workshop, participants will first learn some background on the different types of grants, navigating the call documentation, on forming your research idea, the funding landscape, and on choosing the appropriate funding instrument.
 Guidance on the different stages of proposal writing, practical tips and do’s and don’ts, pitfalls, time management and proposal evaluation will be given and participants will get to review examples of good and bad writing.
 Participants will work in groups of three/four and write an abstract for a proposal for a fictitious funding agency.